Privacy and cookies policy

 Details of what information we collect from you, what we do with it and who it might be shared with

-Smarter Digital Services collects personal data on certain areas of the Sites when you register to join our mailing list or sign up for events.
-The personal data collected may include information that you provide, such as your name, mailing address, e-mail address and telephone number.
+Smarter Digital Services collects personal data on certain areas of the site when you register to join our mailing list or sign up for events.
+The personal data collected may include information such as your name, mailing address, e-mail address and telephone number.
 For instance, by registering onto our mailing list for newsletters or alerts, you agree to receive the correspondence to which you have subscribed at the e-mail address that you provided at registration.
+We may also obtain email addresses for business-to-business marketing from websites and other publicly available information or lists.
+Any marketing emails we send include an unsubscribe link, we will not send any further marketing after opting out.
 Only Smarter Digital Services representatives will contact you using this e-mail address.

 When someone visits https://www.smarterdigital.info we use a third party service, Google Universal Analytics, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 This information is only processed in a way which does not identify anyone.